mantacid/bingle/README.md

 # BINGLE
+> NOTE: This project is pretty much dead.
+Ive learned from my mistakes and don't publish unfinished code anymore.
+I'm keeping this code here in case someone else wants to use it for some reason.
 > NOTE: I am currently in the process of redoing the ENTIRE backend in lisp, which would allow for the dynamic generation of yuck, easy tab dragging, and less of a reliance on the `/tmp` directory.
 I will update the documentation to reflect these changes when they are made.

 BINGLE (Badly INtegrated Graphical Linux Environment) is less of a legitimate desktop environment and more of an experiment.
 It is written to utilize [Elkowar's Wacky Widgets](https://github.com/elkowar/eww), and is integrated with the system through a bunch of janky scripts.